QubesOS/qubes-doc/introduction/intro.md

     </div>
   </div>

 More information
 ----------------

-This page is just a brief sketch of what Qubes is all about, and many technical details have been omitted here for the sake of presentation.
+This page is just a brief introduction to what Qubes is all about, and many technical details have been omitted here for the sake of presentation.

  * If you're a current or potential Qubes user, you may want to check out the [documentation][doc] and the [FAQ][user-faq].
  * If you're a developer, there's dedicated [documentation][system-doc] and an [FAQ][devel-faq] just for you.
  * Ready to give Qubes a try?
-Head on over to the [downloads] page.
+Head on over to the [downloads] page or the [installation guide].

 [disposable qube]: /doc/disposablevm/